Inside Chanel Fall Winter 2026

 These variations create visual diversity while preserving the house’s material heritage.

+Equally significant is the prominence of knitwear.
 Knit dresses and tops appear throughout the runway, introducing a softer texture into the collection’s visual field.
-Their presence reinforces the broader movement toward comfort-oriented luxury that has shaped recent seasons across the fashion industry.
+Their presence reinforces the broader movement toward comfort-oriented luxury that has shaped recent seasons across the industry.

-Luxury knitwear has become an increasingly important category in contemporary fashion, particularly as brands respond to a growing demand for garments that combine elegance with wearability.
+Luxury knitwear has become an increasingly important category in contemporary fashion, particularly as brands respond to growing demand for garments that combine elegance with wearability.
+Chanel’s integration of knitwear feels both strategic and culturally aligned within this context.

-Color: Classical Foundations with Controlled Variation
+Color | Classical Foundations with Controlled Variation

-The color palette of the collection largely follows Chanel’s established framework.
+The color palette follows Chanel’s established framework.

 Core tones dominate the runway: